ifLab/edx-documentation/en_us/shared/building_and_running_chapters/building_course/licensing_course.rst

 ====================================

-The Creative Commons license indicates to learners that they can share or reuse course content or videos, depending on the license options.
+The Creative Commons license indicates to learners that they can share or reuse course content or videos, depending on the license options you select.

 When you specify a Creative Commons license for your course or a video, you specify one or more options.